dhh1128/ken/docs/spec/hypertext.md

 ##### Overlapping anchors

-Unlike HTML, anchors in intent do not need to nest cleanly; they can overlap.
-The following is legal intent code, but requires anchor pairs with at least partial IDs in the anchor ends to make the intent clear:
+Unlike HTML, anchors in ken do not need to nest cleanly; they can overlap.
+The following is legal ken code, but requires anchor pairs with at least partial IDs in the anchor ends to make the intent clear:

 ![overlapping anchors](../assets/overlapping-anchors.png)

 ##### Disjoint anchors

-Intent also supports anchors that encompass multiple, separate stretches of content as a single composite unit.
+ken also supports anchors that encompass multiple, separate stretches of content as a single composite unit.
 For example, suppose an English teacher wants to illustrate the rhyme scheme in Shakespeare's sonnet.
 She might define the endings of rhyming lines to be part of a single __disjoint anchor__.
 When she later links to such an anchor, she is able to point to all items that share a common anchor ID as a unit.
 In the following example, she could point to the red lines, the blue lines, or the green lines as link targets:

 ![disjoint anchors](../assets/disjoint-anchors.png)

-To define disjoint anchors in intent, use any anchor style(s) with an explicit id, and append a `+` char to at least one instance of the shared anchor ID:
+To define disjoint anchors in ken, use any anchor style(s) with an explicit id, and append a `+` char to at least one instance of the shared anchor ID:

 ```i
 Yet in these thoughts myself almost desp[a+:ising],